 There's much to see here.
 So, take your time, look around, and learn about us.
-We hope you enjoy our site and would like to see you at a meeting!
+We hope you enjoy our site and we would like to see you at a meeting!

-CLUB MESSAGE Written by Vice President Allen Morrow
+CLUB MESSAGE Written by President Allen Morrow

 Come join for a "bobber dog-in" event on November 10.
 We will be out on the Puget Sound chasing Chum Salmon.
 Contact Mike Silvers at Mike Silvers [email@example.com] to see if we have an open seat for you or to find out details about the outing.
 Hope to see you there!
+(See pictures below)

-On Octover 13 members participated in a clam dig/surf perch fishing/bon fire event at Rooseveldt Beach.
+On October 13 members participated in a clam dig/surf perch fishing/bon fire event at Rooseveldt Beach.
 All got limits of razor clams 5 surf perch were caught by one member.
 Good time had by all!

 At the Puyallup Fair, the Master Hunters out did themselves this year.
 Master Hunters volunteered for 13 days with 57 shifts and a total of 396 volunteer hours to help 4,355 kids catch fish at the Puyallup Fair.
 Because of the volunteers we fished 315 more kids this year than we did last year and did it with less fish.